> ASN_LOOKUP

 Common ASNs: Google (AS15169), Cloudflare (AS13335), Amazon AWS (AS16509), Microsoft Azure (AS8075), Comcast (AS7922).

-Related: IP Lookup ยท WHOIS ยท Traceroute
+Related: IP Lookup · WHOIS · Traceroute

-โ“ ASN Lookup FAQs
+❓ ASN Lookup FAQs

 What is an ASN?
 An ASN (Autonomous System Number) is a unique ID for a network that announces IP routes via BGP (Border Gateway Protocol).
+It's assigned by regional internet registries (ARIN, RIPE, APNIC) and identifies organizations that manage substantial IP address blocks.

 Can I lookup an ASN from an IP?
 Yes.
 Many IP intelligence providers map IPs to the organization and ASN that owns/announces the route.
+This tool automatically determines whether you're entering an IP address or ASN and performs the appropriate lookup.
+You can enter formats like "AS15169", "15169", or any IP address to find its associated ASN.

 Does ASN tell me who exactly is using the IP?
 Not reliably.
 It identifies the network owner/route announcer, not a specific person.
 VPNs/proxies can also change what you see.
+For example, if someone uses AWS cloud services, you'll see Amazon's ASN, not the actual website owner.
+ASN data shows infrastructure ownership, not end-user identity.

 What should I use ASN lookup for?
 Troubleshooting routing/latency, identifying datacenter traffic, and security investigations.
 Pair it with IP Lookup and WHOIS for more context.
+Network administrators use it to verify peering agreements, analyze traffic sources, configure firewall rules based on ASN, and track down abuse sources.